|

 liberating.
 I think of the mythological firebird, the Phoenix, that

+rises from the ashes of its old self.
 In the 1980s, at San Francisco Theological Seminary, a

 Presbyterian school where I earned my Master of Divinity degree, I